MicrosoftDocs/ATADocs/ATADocs/suspicious-activity-guide.md

 **Investigation**

-Is the group modification legitimate?

-Legitimate group modifications that rarely occur, and were not learned as “normal”, might cause an alert, which would be considered a benign true positive.
+1. Is the group modification legitimate? </br>Legitimate group modifications that rarely occur, and were not learned as “normal”, might cause an alert, which would be considered a benign true positive.

-In case the added object was a user account, check which actions the user account took after being added to the admin group.
+2. If the added object was a user account, check which actions the user account took after being added to the admin group.
 Go to the user’s page in ATA to get more context.
 Were there any other suspicious activities associated with the account before or after the addition took place?
 Download the **Sensitive group modification** report to see what other modifications were made and by whom during the same time period.

 **Remediation**